-A community of practice brings engineering leaders together to exchange ideas, share experiences, and grow — outside the reporting hierarchy.
+A community of practice brings engineering leaders together to exchange ideas, share experiences, and grow, outside the reporting hierarchy.

-Purpose — three pillars
+Purpose: three pillars

-• A platform for peer learning, where members share knowledge and grow together.
+- A platform for peer learning, where members share knowledge and grow together.

-• A source of inspiration, offering success strategies and best practices.
+- A source of inspiration, offering success strategies and best practices.

-• A safe space for asking questions and sharing tips.
+- A safe space for asking questions and sharing tips.

-• A communication channel for topics like promotion planning and performance review updates.
+- And a communication channel for topics like promotion planning and performance review updates.

 Who it’s for